 - the "Essentials", safety rules known by all, that cannot be compromised

 - field activities, such as peer observations, mini-audits, scheduled plant inspections, safety rounds, field audits

 - the safety in action program, for wide communication on the safety challenges.

 The 14 Essentials are simple and clear safety rules related to daily situations and based on prior feedback.
 All personnel must apply these rules in exemplary fashion - with no exception whatsoever - on all the sites of the Arkema group.

 Staff members are invited to make any suggestions to improve the implementation of a rule or to point out any problem situation.
 In the event of observed non-compliance, any staff member has the right to intervene in any other staff member’s actions, irrespective of the person’s position.

 The Essentials have been introduced at all Arkema facilities and have led to numerous improvement action plans.

 As our accidentology evolves, they will be reviewed from 2020 onwards.

 The principle of shared observations of behavior as related to risk situations aims to increase awareness of risk in order to reduce the number of work-related accidents.
 It is based on prior positive experiences and jointly looking for solutions to improve safety practices.

 The shared observation approach is based on a structured methodology which each site applies according to its specific characteristics, i.e. the type of risk and nature of the site’s activity.
-Staff members of an identical hierarchical level then observe each other during the performance of their tasks.
+All employees regardless of their hierarchical level then observe each other during the performance of their tasks.
 Thanks to this method, it is possible to identify good practices and non-compliance as well as risk situations.